London City Passes | Which Tourist Pass is Best?

 - The London Monument to the Great Fire of 1666

-Also note, that it includes ‘Fast Track Entry’ at some of the busiest tourist locations in London – for some, this is an invaluable addition since it saves so much time.
+Also note, that it includes ‘Fast Track Entry’ at some of the busiest tourist locations in London – for some, this is an invaluable addition since this feature can save so much time.

-What attractions are not included with the Pass?
+Which attractions are not included in the Pass?